SublimeText/InsertNums/README.md

-# Sublime Text - InsertNums
+# Sublime Text - Insert Nums

-**Sublime Text 2 and 3** plugin, that inserts consecutive numbers across multiple selections.
+**Sublime Text 2 and 3** plugin, that inserts (consecutive) numbers across multiple selections or modifies the selections' contents with expressions.
+Huge configurability.

 ## Installation